bispojr/graphlib-php/README.md

 # graphlib-php
 A PHP Library to Graph Manipulation.
+I am adding a new functionality.